Timmins Growth Management Study

-Over the next 25 years, Timmins is expected to grow.
+Over the next 30 years, Timmins is expected to grow.
 Shifts in population, employment, and housing will change the landscape of our community.
-The City of Timmins is conducting a Growth Management Study that will help provide a long-term vision and strategy for Timmins.
-The study will provide direction on where and how residential and employment growth should occur to best benefit the community.
+The City of Timmins' Growth Management Study provides a long-term vision and strategy for Timmins.
+The study provides direction on where and how residential and employment growth should occur to best benefit the community.

-A key objective of the Growth Management Study is to update information on population, housing, and employment forecasts for the City of Timmins to 2051.
-The study will also form the foundation for the City's Official Plan Review.
+A key objective of the Growth Management Study is to update information on population, housing, and employment forecasts for the City of Timmins to 2056.
+The study also forms the foundation for the City's Official Plan Review.

 Planning how we grow and change will help us create a sustainable community that has the resources, amenities, and infrastructure we need to attract new residents, businesses, and services.